University of FloridaSolutions for Your Life

 Adult psyllids of this species are 4 mm long to tip of folded wings.
 Their general color is green to yellow.
 The front of head, between antennae, including genal (=cheek) processes, the anterior 2/3 of prescutum and two broad stripes on scutum (=back), are dark brown.
 The antennae are dark apically.
 The wings are hyaline (glassy or transparent).

-The host plant species, according to Little (1953), ranges from southern Florida, including the Florida Keys, north on the eastern coast to Cape Canaveral.
-It also is found in the West Indies (including Puerto Rico and the Virgin Islands), and a variety is found in Yucatan peninsula of Mexico and British Honduras.
-The USDA Plant database lists Florida as the only state which has this species (USDA 2006).
+The host plant species, Sideroxylon foetidissimum, ranges from southern Florida, including the Florida Keys, north to the eastern coast to Cape Canaveral (Little 1953).
+It also is found in the West Indies (including Puerto Rico and the Virgin Islands), and a variety is found in Yucatan peninsula of Mexico and Belize.
+The USDA Plant database lists Florida as the only state that has this species (USDA 2006).

 Little (1953) lists mastic and wild olive as other common names and gives Sideroxylon mastichodendron and Mastichodendron foetidissimum as synonyms.
 The specific epithet refers to the very ill-smelling, cheese-like odor of the numerous flowers.